RIS reserves the right to change fees at any time.

 Completing your financial responsibilities ahead of time will make the arrival process a more streamlined, stress-free experience.
-You may prefer to be able to go directly to your housing and get settled in.
-If you arrive on campus with outstanding payments or paperwork, you may find yourself waiting in long lines to complete the necessary forms before you can move in.
+If you arrive on campus with outstanding payments or paperwork, you have to wait in long lines to complete the necessary forms before you can get settled into your housing.

 Israel’s official currency is the New Israeli Shekel (NIS).
-You may have time to change dollars into Israeli shekels as you wait for your luggage in Ben Gurion Airport, but to be prepared for any emergency, you should bring a small amount of Israeli currency with you – about US$ 50 to 100.
+You may have time to change dollars into Israeli shekels as you wait for your luggage in Ben Gurion Airport, but to be prepared for any emergency, we recommend that you bring a small amount of Israeli cash with you – about US$ 50 to $100.
 You may be able to obtain this from your local bank.
 You can also purchase foreign currency at currency exchange windows or vending machines in many international airports.